 How dangerous can daydreaming get?

-Despite the crippling effects of MD, there has been no self-reported case of such related disorders in the polyphasic community up to date.
+Despite the crippling effects of MD, there has been no self-report on such disorders in the polyphasic community up to date.

-Even after the adaptation phase, daydreaming can still occur from time to time, but its effects are largely negligible and do not interfere with daily performance.
-Getting the right amount of sleep is what can dictate the patterns of daydreaming and staying away from sleep deprivation is a healthy lifestyle.
+Even after the adaptation phase, daydreaming can still occur from time to time.
+However, its effects are largely negligible and do not interfere with daily performance.
+Getting the right amount of sleep is what can dictate the patterns of daydreaming.
+Completing a polyphasic adaptation and staying away from sleep deprivation is a healthy lifestyle.

 Main author: GeneralNguyen